School District Debt Creates Heavy Burden on Future Generations in Rye

 Would you draw on that line of credit and burden the future or decline the offer and live within your means?

-The Rye City School District had an analogous choice and took the former option.
+The Rye City School District had an analogous choice and took the former option with the help from friends at Ally bank.
 The District has run up a tab of more than $120 million of unfunded Other Post-Employment Benefits (OPEB) and continues to charge more annually on this line of credit.

 This current debt equates to about $28,000 for each of the 4,272 parcels that are within the Rye City District.